Zār: Iran

-In southern Iran, zār is interpreted as a "harmful wind" assumed to cause discomfort or illness.
+In southern Iran, including Baluchistan, zār is interpreted as a "harmful wind" assumed to cause discomfort or illness.
 Types of such winds include Maturi, Šayḵ Šangar, Dingemāru, Omagāre, Bumaryom, Pepe, Bābur, Bibi, Namrud.
-The 2012 film The African-Baluchi Trance Dance depicts a variety of zar-related activities in southeastern Iran.
 In Baluchistan, the spirits are called Gowat ("wind"), bad (also "wind"), jinn (jinn-e zār), or zār, and are considered contagious.
 Possession is permanent, and the zār is not as strongly associated with women, and is instead more associated with the poor in general.
 Some state that the rich will never need to worry about zār possession.
 The spirits are said to prefer the young and strong, though they will afflict the old and weak as well.
 They are also attracted to people with melancholy and weak personalities.

 Those who have been possessed and done a zār before are called Ahl-e-Hava (Eve's family), or "People of the Air/Wind", and must attend every zār.
-If the spirit asked for something like clothes to be placated, those must be worn to future zār ceremonies, and nothing the spirit asked for can be sold.
+If the spirit asked for something like clothes to be placated, those must be worn to future zār ceremonies, and nothing the spirit asked for may be sold.
 The Ahl-e-Hava must always wear clean, white clothes, abstain from alcohol, not touch dead bodies (human or animal), not commit adultery, not do anything illegal, wear perfume, bathe often, among other prohibitions, or else the spirit possessing them will cause them trouble.

 The spirits are described as "mounting" the people they possess, treating them like horses.
 They have names, are associated with specific colors, are said to be of specific religions (Muslim, Jewish, Christian, or "infidel") and national origins, and there are unique ways to deal with them.
 The "infidel" spirits are considered more dangerous, and may kill the person they possess, while Muslim spirits rarely do so.
 The possessed person may be called markab (mount) or faras (horse), and the spirit may be called habub or pehpeh.